Mibew/docs.mibew.org/src/development/server-side-events.md

 # Server side events

-Mibew provides Events subsystem that can be used by plugins.
+**Mibew Messenger** provides Events subsystem that can be used by plugins.
 All events logic encapsulated inside `\Mibew\EventDispatcher\EventDispatcher` class.

-There are several common actions that can be done with event dispatcher:
+There are several common actions that can be done with the event dispatcher:

 * attach a listener to an event using `\Mibew\EventDispatcher\EventDispatcher::attachListener()` method.
-* detach a listener from the event using `\Mibew\EventDispatcher\EventDispatcher::detachListener()` method.
+* detach a listener from an event using `\Mibew\EventDispatcher\EventDispatcher::detachListener()` method.
-* trigger event using `\Mibew\EventDispatcher\EventDispatcher::triggerEvent()`
+* trigger an event using `\Mibew\EventDispatcher\EventDispatcher::triggerEvent()` method.
-  method.

 To get more info about these actions take a look at the source code of `\Mibew\EventDispatcher\EventDispatcher` class.